brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

    calling itself the “Builder”
-   which pairs each immutable class in a program with a more convenient builder class — an verbose tactic used in less expressive languages to simulate Python’s built-in syntactic support for optional constructor arguments.
+   which pairs each immutable class in a program with a more convenient builder class — a tactic used in less expressive languages to simulate Python’s built-in syntactic support for optional constructor arguments.